HOW TO CHOOSE THE RIGHT FRINGE FOR YOU

-how to choose the right fringe for you
+Here’s how to choose a fringe hairstyle to suit you

 SEVENTIES SPLIT BANGS